hydrologie/xhydro/CONTRIBUTING.rst

         make lint
         python -m pytest
-        # Or, to run multiple build tests
+        # Or, to run the tests on multiple builds of Python
         python -m tox

     .. note::